ROCm/MIOpen/README.md

 # MIOpen

+> [!CAUTION]
+> The MIOpen repository is retired, please use the [ROCm/rocm-libraries](https://github.com/ROCm/rocm-libraries) repository

 MIOpen is AMD's library for high-performance machine learning primitives.

 You can find sources and binaries in our [GitHub repository](https://github.com/ROCm/MIOpen).